KikeVen/python911/_posts/2019-9-22-langue-processing-10.md

 ## Project description

 Write a script that can take a given, arbitrary string, 'clean it up' and return a **Word Frequency** (term for word count).
 It should return a list with pair tuples of word paired with frequency.
-Should be unpackable to be use with other operations.
+Should be unpackable to be use in other operations.

 ## Understanding the requirements